timothycdc/findata-kg/MIF_5_writeup.md

 However, our existing results provide a promising framework for allowing PMs to inject discretionary views into a predictive model as part of their investment process.

+---

+*Due to the use of external files in the code, the notebook alone is not reproducible when submitted to BlackBoard.
+All the code and data can be found at the [findata-kg repository](https://github.com/timothycdc/findata-kg/) [https://github.com/timothycdc/findata-kg/](https://github.com/timothycdc/findata-kg/).*

 [^1]: Wilson, A. G. and Ghahramani, Z. (n.d.)
 Modelling Input Varying Correlations between Multiple Responses.
 Unpublished working paper, University of Cambridge.
 Accessed 2025. https://mlg.eng.cam.ac.uk/pub/pdf/WilGha12a.pdf